AlisAquilae/Academia/content/Notes/Summaries/Hydrogeology/Hydrogeology Summary Physical Hydrogeology.md

 $$

 ## 5.2 Elevation Head
-A liquid possesses this energy by virtue of its position.
+A liquid possesses [[Elevation Head]] by virtue of its position.
 This position is measured relative to a datum (that is, an arbitrarily chosen reference line).
 For this, we often take mean sea level

 If a liquid particle is Z meters above the horizontal datum, the potential head of the liquid at that point will be Z meters of the liquid